Click for a PDF version of the Fall 2017 syllabus

 ARTS 171 Graphic Design III or instructor permission

 As the first of the two senior capstone seminars in the Graphic Design curriculum, GRAPHIC DESIGN STUDIO/SEMINAR is a comprehensive design course allowing students the opportunity to apply the combined understanding gained from earlier courses to multi-dimensional problems involving sequential thinking, contextual meaning, print and electronic applications.
 Acceptance into GRAPHIC DESIGN STUDIO/SEMINAR requires completion of GD I, II, III, and all relevant portfolio requirements established by the overall GD program.
 Students will be challenged to explore the effectiveness of visual communication theory through a variety of media in both practical and theoretical situations.
 Research and process documentation by the student is essential.
-Historical examples will also be studied as reference and points of departure.
-Application of overall design theory to a variety of environments with site-specific requirements will be explored.
+Historical examples, contextual relevance, client needs, market analysis will be expected as reference and points of student research.
+Application of overall design theory and Design Thinking to environments with site-specific requirements will be explored.
 Students will be expected to demonstrate an ability to work effectively within a self-designed design brief, express sound reasoning behind their design choices and apply design theory/research to practical problems.
-Specific application of visual metaphor to advertising and best business practices within the design profession will begin the semester.
-A main focus of the course will be the development of an individual design approach to the application of graphic design solutions to a major social, political or environmental issue of the student’s choice.
+Specific application of metaphor to a design campaign will begin the semester.
+A second focus of the course will be the development of an individual design approach to a major social, political or environmental issue of the student’s choice.
 This extensive “Graphic Design That Makes a Difference” project will include a written thesis and proposal to be submitted to the National Conference on Undergraduate Research (NCUR).
-Presentation of this project at the Pacific Undergraduate Research & Creativity Conference (PURCC) in the spring semester is also required.
-Active membership in Pacific’s student chapter of AIGA, the organization for professional graphic designers, is also required.
+Presentation of this project at the Pacific Undergraduate Research & Creativity Conference (PURCC) in the spring semester is required.
+A third major focus of the course is the initial development of an personal visual identity brand.
+This project will also carry over to second semester as a part of ARTS 175.
+Best business practices within the design profession will be emphasized throughout and strongly urge active membership in Pacific’s student chapter of AIGA, the organization for professional graphic designers.

 Course Objectives/Learning Outcomes